christina-chang-tw/PyOctal/README.md

 # Deactivate a venv machine
 > deactivate
 ```

-### Visual Studio Code (VSCode)

-Install VSCode for code editing or running in python terminal.
-This software can be opened in Anaconda Navigator under Home tab.
-Recommend you to setup a Github account if you have not already done so and sign in to the account in VSCode.

-Open a new bash terminal in VSCode by going to the top tab bar and Terminal > New Terminal.
-Now you will have opened a terminal and ready to clone the repository down.

-**NOTE:** If you are running Windows 7, alternative code editors, such as Atom, VSCodium, and Texteditor are available.

 ### Install PyOctal

 For users, I recommend to update your current old repository to a newer version by cloning or downloading this repository again and delete the old ones.